Pythack/chessAI/README.md

-# chess AI with Python
+# Chess AI with Python
 ## The game.py program
 The game.py program is intented to manage the chess game in order for the AI.py program to play.
 ### game.py checklist